-For example, HotelTonight owes its success to prioritising top rated hotels on its mobile browser and reducing the number of taps needed to complete transactions.
+For example, HotelTonight owes its success to prioritizing top-rated hotels on its mobile browser and reducing the number of taps needed to complete transactions.

 Travelers want one-click bookings that are fast and easy.
 They want to buy tickets and reserve rooms with minimum hassle, and that’s what mobile payments deliver.

 Some people plan trips in advance, make bookings ahead of time, and stick to a strict itinerary.
 Other people are a bit more spontaneous.
 If the opportunity to travel suddenly presents itself, they take the chance.
 This category of people prepares for trips at the last minute.

 Last-minute hotel booking is another emerging trend.
 People may book stays the same week they arrive or even the same day.
 This behavior is embraced by travelers in their mid-20s and 30s.
 By and large, this trend results in a mobile-dependent lifestyle, or the let’s-book-it-now culture.